mikemix/TacticianModule/README.md

 ### Configuring

-The module ships with a `InMemoryLocator` and a `CommandHandlerMiddleware` and a `HandlerInflector` configured as default.
+The module ships with a `ZendLocator` and a `CommandHandlerMiddleware` and a `HandlerInflector` configured as default.
 If you wish to override the default locator or default command bus implementations, then simply use the `tactician` key in the merged config.

 ```
 'tactician' => [